ebembi/steam-game-roler/tests/README.md

 2. Filtering logic produces expected results
 3. Core features work after refactoring

 Tests are **not pedantic** - they test behavior, not implementation.
+If we need to be testing the private API, then maybe we should rethink the code structure.